derekvogt3/Manhattan-K-Clustering-Model/README.md

 ![Image of WeWork](https://raw.githubusercontent.com/derekvogt3/Manhattan-K-Clustering-Model/master/Screen%20Shot%202020-03-31%20at%201.17.50%20PM.png)

-As seen in the map above, the majority of WeWork locations are grouped together within cluster \#3 (light blue).
+As seen in the map above, the majority of WeWork locations are grouped together within Cluster \#3 (light blue).

 To demonstrate the usefulness of this analysis, I will go through a few scenarios someone could use this information to drive a business decision.